lorenanicole/lorenanicole.github.io-src/content/pages/values.md

 ### Value driven tech

 My values inspire the type of tech I build and the communities I participate in.
-Projects and communities that I'm actively supporting and/or participating include:
+Projects, speakers, and communities that I'm actively supporting and/or participating include:

 - _Data ethics and transparency in data science and machine learning_: [Global Data Ethics Pledge](https://github.com/Data4Democracy/ethics-resources#global-data-ethics-pledge-gdep)